Zetentojin/Zetentojin.github.io/content/authors/admin/_index.md

 name_pronunciation:

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Theo
-last_name: Chien
+last_name: Lyu

 # Status emoji
 status:
-  icon: ☕️
+  icon:

 # Is this the primary user of the site?
 superuser: true